BlackHat-Magic/Wayfarer/README.md

  - [ ] De-spaghettify import code (e.g. checking if item is list or dict can be more efficient)
  - [ ] Subdomain navigation
  - [ ] Images (find a host)
+ - [ ] Better options for ruleset visibility

 ## Usage